Kotlin/KEEP/proposals/pattern-matching.md

 `is` keyword is present.
 Thus keeping `is` is favourable as it clearly indicates a type check albeit at the price of some verbosity.

+### Restricting matching to data classes only

+A possibilty suggested during the conception of this proposal was to restrict pattern matching to data classes.
+The argument would be to start with a samller size of 'matchable' elements in order to keep the inital proposal and feature as simple as possible, as it could be extended later down the line.

+This proposal argues **against** this restriction.
+Matching anything that implements `componentN()` has the important benefit of being able to match on 3rd party classes or interfaces that are not data classes, and to extend them for the sole purpose of matching.
+A notable example is `Map.Entry`, which is a Java interface.

 <!--
 ## Implementation